 - If the target cell is a known inter-frequency cell, then

-if the measured SSB is the target SSB for HO of the target cell, Tsearch = 0ms;
+if the measured SSB is the target SSB of the HO target cell, Tsearch = 0ms;

-if the measured SSB and the target SSB for HO belong to the same NR target cell and fulfil the following conditions, Tsearch = Trs ms:
+if the measured SSB of the target cell and the target SSB of the HO target cell belong to the same NR target cell and fulfil the following conditions, Tsearch = Trs ms:

-CD-SSB in initial DL BWP is the measured SSB and NCD-SSB in RedCap specific DL BWP is the target SSB for HO
+The measured SSB is the CD-SSB in the active DL BWP and the target SSB of the handover target cell is the NCD-SSB in the RedCap specific DL BWP, or

-NCD-SSB in RedCap specific DL BWP is the measured SSB and CD-SSB in initial DL BWP is the target SSB for HO
+The measured SSB is the NCD-SSB in the active RedCap specific DL BWP SSB and the target SSB of the handover target cell is the CD-SSB in the first active DL BWP, or

-Both measured SSB and the target SSB for HO are NCD-SSBs within different RedCap specific DL BWPs
+The measured SSB is the NCD-SSB and the target SSB is the NCD-SSB of the HO of the target cell and both are within different RedCap specific DL BWPs

 Otherwise, the target cell is an unknown inter-frequency cell.
 In this case, if the target cell Es/Iot≥-2 dB, then Tsearch = 3* Trs ms if the UE is operating with 2 Rx antennas; Tsearch = 5*Trs ms if UE is operating with only 1 Rx antenna.